civio/medicamentalia/_articles/contraceptives/data.en.md

 In Europe promotional campaigns for contraceptives have been rare for a while, with the exception of [those paid for by Durex](https://www.youtube.com/watch?v=KR4A-c23rsE){:target="_blank"}, and there is more and more public investment in promoting child-bearing.
 The Polish government ran a [campaign](https://elpais.com/internacional/2017/11/10/actualidad/1510327993_647673.html){:target="_blank"} encouraging its citizens to have sex and there is an [annual campaign in the Spanish autonomous community of Galicia](https://civio.es/el-boe-nuestro-de-cada-dia/2013/07/29/galicia-licita-por-640-000-euros-una-campana-para-animar-a-sus-ciudadanos-a-tener-hijos/){:target="_blank"} that appeals to the "necessary shared responsibility" of bringing more children into the world.

 {% include caption.html img="contraceptives/fomento-natalidad.jpg" caption="“Reproduce like bunnies,” says the Polish health ministry in the lefthand advert.
 The Galician campaign at right." fullWidth=true %}

-What does it mean for there to be unmet needs?
+What do we mean when we refer to 'unmet needs'?
 That a woman cannot exercise her right to plan her own reproduction.
 According to the [WHO](http://www.who.int/mediacentre/factsheets/fs351/en/){:target="_blank"}, family planning reduces abortions, especially dangerous ones, reinforces the right to determine the number and timing of children and prevents the deaths of both mothers and children.

 In 2012, 85 million pregnancies worldwide [were unintended](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4727534/){:target="_blank"}.
 This is 40% of the total and many of them end in abortion, whether natural or voluntary.
 An estimated 25 million unsafe abortions are performed annually, most of them in developing countries.